Last updated on October 29th, 2022 at 07:17 pm

 Plus, you also get to hit each training protocol, i.e. strength, hypertrophy, and muscular endurance, in the same workout.

-Finally, you may also be interested to read what I had to say about PPL potentially being better than an upper/lower body split.
+Next, check out what I have to say about PPL potentially being better than an upper/lower body split.